 A recent update to the Surfshark VPN introduced SurfsharkOne, a suite of additional features that we will cover in the Features section of this comparison.

 Choosing a winner in this category is difficult in that both companies provide quality VPN apps.
 But Surfshark’s apps feel a little more refined than those of Atlas VPN, and there are apps for more devices and operating systems.

 Speed Tests: Can Atlas VPN catch Surfshark?

-All VPNs impact the speed of your VPN connection to some extent, and it is important to know how fast a VPN really is.
-That’s because some VPNs slow your connection by an unnoticeable few percent, while others can make your fast fiber-optic internet connection seem like one of those old dial-up lines from the dark ages.
+All VPNs impact the speed of your internet connection to some extent.
+Some VPNs slow your connection by an unnoticeable few percent, while others can make your fast fiber-optic internet connection seem like one of those old dial-up lines from the dark ages.

 We tested each VPN on our lab’s 500 Mbps fiber optic internet connection.
-To make the tests as consistent as possible, the test machines were connected to the router by ethernet, not WiFi.
+The test machines were connected to the router by ethernet, not WiFi.
 We selected the fastest VPN protocol for each, which was WireGuard in both cases.
-Then we connected to VPN servers in the locations shown below, while recording the best results returned by each VPN.

 Here is what we found.

 Test #1: New York